 Would you like to generate more sales in your Shopify Plus store without focusing solely on acquiring new customers to do so?
 Then increasing the average order value is the right set screw for you.
 Because the goal of aov marketing is to get people who are shopping in the store anyway to store more.
 In most cases, this is more profitable than acquiring new customers.

-So in this post, we're going to focus on increasing the average order value, also called AOV, and give you 12 tips on how to increase this very metric on Shopify Plus.
+In this post, we'll address the question of how to increase the average order value (AOV) and give you 13 tips on how to increase this metric on Shopify Plus.

 You want to increase your AOV on Shopify Plus and could use professional support?